 Well, that’s all for today’s episode of ‘Talks with Turner.’
 Thanks for listening, and thank you to Pete Saver for joining me today, along with Gerda Greets for sharing her tips for throwing the best costume party this year.
 Join us again next week when we talk about the top songs of the year and musician Teddy stops by for a chat.
 Make sure you subscribe to the podcast on iTunes so you never miss an episode.
 Plus, if you haven’t got your tickets to our live show in Georgia next month, stop by our website at talkswithturner.com and hurry because tickets are almost sold out.

 You will want to prepare a list of questions to ask your guest and group them based on the different topics you will cover.
 Keep in mind that to maintain the conversational flow of the interview, listen closely to the guest’s answers and ask follow-up questions based on their answers.
 You don’t have to ask the questions in the order you have laid out.

-In the podcast example above, the host was chatting to a supermodel, famous for her costume parties.
-Here is an example of what that question sheet may look like:
+In the podcast script example above, the host was chatting to a supermodel, famous for her costume parties.
+Here is an example of what that podcast interview sheet may look like:

 Topic: History of costume parties thrown by Greta

 Q1: Greta, thanks for joining us today.
 Pete and I have been talking a bit about what makes a great costume party, but before you share your amazing tips, tell us how your love of costume parties came to exist?